 Besides your regular bible, you may want to purchase a good study bible.

-If you’re unsure about studying the bible try one these 5 bible study methods .
+If you’re unsure about studying the bible try one of these 5 bible study methods.

-If your looking for a specific place to start reading the book of John, Psalms, and Proverbs are always great places to start.
+If your looking for a specific place to start reading the book of John, Psalms, and Proverbs are always great places to begin.

 Bible journaling and prayer journaling has become a pretty popular practice for many Christians.

 For me, these practices help me focus on what I’m doing at the moment.